Education based UK franchise opportunities -...

 When you have gone through an extensive recruitment and selection process to identify your new franchisee, it’s imperative you ensure that they are adequately trained, so they can fulfil the duties you hired them for.
 Training your staff isn’t for their benefit alone, as the more successful they are in their duties of running a franchise, the higher long-term profitability you will see as a franchise owner.

-The operations manual is a legally binding compliance method that doesn’t just provide insurance to the franchise owner, but it also offers the franchisee an extensive textbook on how to operate the franchise.
+The operations manual is a legally binding compliance document that doesn’t just provide assurance to the franchise owner, but it also offers the franchisee an extensive workbook on how to operate the franchise.
 Its considered one of the most important pieces of information for any new franchisee because it’s uses extend past the initial training program and will continue to be useful throughout the franchise operation.

-The operations manual creation should be one of the first steps you take in a franchise development program as it offers instructions and guidance on the follow areas:
+The operations manual creation should be one of the first steps you take in a franchise development program as it offers instructions and guidance on areas of the business such as: